richardschneider/money-works/README.md

 A default locale and localeOptions is set with `Money.defaultLocale` and `Money.defaultLocaleOptions`.
 Both defaults are a function that return the default locale (string or array) and default locale options (object), respectively.

     Money.defaultLocale = () => window.lang;

+### Currency conversion

+`to(currency)` returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to convert the Money into another currency.
+It uses `Money.forexService` to determine the exchange rate.
+If the exchange rate cannot be determined, then the Promise is rejected.

 ### Browser usage

 Include the package from your project